 leg is concerned and in this leg there is practically no magnetic flow due to a-c electron flow in the two windings.

-Fig. 152.
-Magnetic flow produced by electron flow in a winding on the center leg may saturate the core.
-The next step is to place a winding on the center leg, as in Fig. a d-c electron flow from Through this winding we shall send 152.
+The next step is to place a winding on the center leg, as in Fig. this winding we shall send a d-c electron flow from Through 152.